The Educator Initiative Grant (EIG) program has annually supported teacher-initiated, classroom-based projects in Summit County.

 Complete the Project Budget

-Download the EIG Budget spreadsheet template provided to itemize and tally the total expenses for your project, and submit this form with your completed application.
+Use the template linked below to itemize and tally the total expenses for your project.
 This is the only budget template that will be accepted with your application.

 6